aaronsherwood/sensorsbodymotion/README.md

 To remove all stashes: `git stash clear`

-To reset everything to be jsut like the repo online:
+To reset everything to be just like the repo online:
 * `git fetch origin`
 * `git reset --hard origin/master`